S-01962

 Plain Language

-When a high-risk AI decision system makes or substantially contributes to an adverse consequential decision about a consumer, the deployer must provide: (1) a statement explaining the principal reasons for the adverse decision, including the degree and manner of AI contribution, the type of data processed, and the data source; (2) an opportunity to correct incorrect personal data the system used; and (3) an opportunity to appeal, which must include human review if technically feasible, unless delay would endanger the consumer.
-All notices must be delivered directly in plain language, in all languages the deployer uses in ordinary business, and in a disability-accessible format.
+When a high-risk AI decision system makes or substantially contributes to an adverse consequential decision about a consumer, the deployer must provide: (1) a statement of the principal reasons for the adverse decision, including the AI system's degree of contribution, the types of data it processed, and data sources; (2) an opportunity to correct inaccurate personal data used in the decision; and (3) an appeal mechanism that must include human review if technically feasible, unless delay would endanger the consumer.
+All adverse-decision communications must be delivered directly to the consumer, in plain language, in all languages the deployer uses for consumer communications, and in disability-accessible formats.

 Statutory Text